elisemyr/programming_for_data_science_first_project/README.md

-execute the main.py file to execute the project
+execute the main.py file to display the results